Skip to main contentArrow Right

 app.mount("#app");

-This code imports the Descope plugin and registers it in your application.
-This plugin requires the Descope project ID that you obtained earlier.
-Create a .env file in the project root folder and add the following:
+This code imports the Descope plugin and registers it in your Vue.js application.
+It requires the Project ID you copied earlier.
+To keep credentials secure, create a .env file in the project root and add:

 VITE_DESCOPE_PROJECT_ID=<YOUR-DESCOPE-PROJECT-ID>

-Remember to replace the placeholder value with your actual project ID.
+Remember to replace the placeholder with your actual project ID.

 Next, you need to modify the src/views/LoginView.vue file to allow Descope to handle authentication.
 Open the file and replace the existing code with the following: